symfony/symfony-docs/contributing/documentation/format.rst

 a new branch of the documentation is created from the ``master`` branch.
 At this point, all the ``versionadded`` tags for Symfony versions that have reached end-of-maintenance will be removed.
-For example, if Symfony 2.5 were released today, and 2.2 had recently reached its end-of-life, the 2.2 ``versionadded`` tags would be removed from the new ``2.5`` branch.
+For example, if Symfony 2.5 were released today, and 2.2 had recently reached its end-of-maintenance, the 2.2 ``versionadded`` tags would be removed from the new ``2.5`` branch.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://sphinx-doc.org/